-See Note Below Attendance at Seminar/Training Session Incident Officer 1 Refer to Note 1.
-Secretary of the Meeting 2 and 4 Will receive Training at meetings and if required at Regional or ACU HQ Seminars.
-Technical Official Will receive training via the Chief Technical Officer at meetings May attend Regional Training Seminars Club Stewards 3 May attend Regional or ACU HQ Seminars for information purposes Chief Marshal May receive training at ACU HQ or Regional Training Days Marshal May receive training at Regional Training days and at meetings via the Chief Marshal Medical Officer None required
+See Note Below Attendance at Seminar/Training Session Secretary of the Meeting 2 and 4 Will receive Training at meetings and if required at Regional or ACU HQ Seminars.
+Technical Official Will receive training via the Chief Technical Officer atmeetings May attend Regional Training Seminars Club Stewards 3 May attend Regional or ACU HQ Seminars for information purposes Chief Marshal May receive training at ACU HQ or Regional Training Days Marshal May receive training at Regional Training days and atmeetings via the Chief Marshal Medical Officer None required

 Registration of the above officials and marshals will be renewed annually.
-All such Officials will receive an appropriate form of identification from the ACU.
+All such Officials will receive anappropriate form of identification from the ACU.